 Kelly Meadows received a Bachelor’s degree in Business Administration from Siena Heights University in 2004.
 She has also participated in numerous workshops and educational seminars pertaining to Michigan Medicaid, Area Agency on Aging and general topics such as budgeting, social security disability, housing, job retention, career development and transition.

-Karen Meints – Disability Awareness Workshop Coordinator
+Karen Meints – Disability Awareness Workshop (DAW) Coordinator

-Cheranissa Roach – Employment Program Specialist
+Cheranissa Roach, MS – Employment Program Specialist

 As a Business Consultant for the Center’s MicroEnterprise Works program, Cheranissa works closely with individuals to help them at all stages of launching a small business.
 In this role, Cheranissa brings savvy business know-how and a compassion and interest in helping people achieve their dreams.